 Some Things You Can Do for Free

-If you are not inclined to pay hundreds of dollars per year, you can do some things yourself for free.
+If you are not inclined to pay a couple hundred bucks a year, you can do some things yourself for free.

 Here’s an example of how transactions alerts can be very helpful: